mohamedaymenkarmous/CTF/X_MAS_CTF_2019/README.md

 <img src="logo.png"/>
 </p>

-# CTFSecurinets Quals 2019 Writeup
+# X-MAS CTF 2019 Writeup
 This repository serves as a writeup for X-MAS CTF 2019

 ## Sequel Fun